mikey-no/file-hash/README.md

 - Has simplified parse command line argument parser (check which is being used)
 - Only use minimal external python dependencies
 - (v0.0.3 on 28 Feb deployed and work in prod environment)
+- git repo settings changed to make the end of line settings more consistent

 ## File Hash v0.0.4